woodyjon/TurtleCoin-Nest/docs/functional-tests.md

-Click "?" to open Info screen from wallet screen | info dialog opens Open info dialog, click link to chat | browser opens on chat url Open info dialog, click copy donation address | donation address copied to clipboard
+Click "?" to open Info screen from wallet screen | info dialog opens Open info dialog, click link to chat | browser opens on chat url Open info dialog, click copy donation address | donation address copied to clipboard Mac only: open Nest on retina screen | resolution is retina Open Nest and new version available | displayed at start in info screen If send transaction with size too large, proposed to do fusion -> click fusion | fusion transaction is made

 ## Check in the code